Fans - Influence of Air Temperature and Air Density on Volume Flow, Pressure Head and Power Consumption

-The temperature and density of air will influence on volume flow, pressure head and power consumption of fans compared with manufacturing data
+The temperature and density of the air influences on the volume flow, pressure head and power consumption in a fan.

-Since density of air vary with temperature and air pressure (or altitude and elevation above sea level), a fan will not deliver according manufacturing specification if the operating conditions are outside NTP - Normal Temperature and Pressure conditions.
+Density of air varies with temperature and pressure (or altitude or elevation above sea level) and a fan will not deliver according manufactured specifications if operating conditions are outside NTP - Normal Temperature and Pressure Conditions .

 NTP - Normal Temperature and Pressure Conditions

-- With hot air and lower air density - less mass will be transported through the fan
+- hotter air and lower air density - less mass will be transported through the fan

-- With cold air and higher air density - more mass will be transported through the fan
+- colder air and higher air density - more mass will be transported through the fan

-- With equal speed and dimensions - the volume flow remains equal
+- equal speed and dimensions - the volume flow remains equal

 When selecting a fan it is important to know if the specification of the system is based on operating conditions or NTP conditions.
 The formulas below can be used to calculate the volume flow, pressure head and power consumption at NTP conditions if the operating conditions are known, or vice versa if the NTP conditions are known.